acidmasculinity/acidmasculinity.github.io/IndexApp/content/anon/Politics/The State/mau.md

 I like this book but it probably requires a background reading in "Labor and Monopoly Capital" first.
-The real subsumption of labor is critically import to analyze in the digital age.
+The real subsumption of labor is critically important to analyze in the digital age.